gonzalonf/truco-counter/README.md

 Try app [here](https://truco-counter.vercel.app/)!

+You can also download it, as it is a PWA.

 Views are optimized for mobile experience.

 This is a working app, but intended as a POC to practice: